Skip to main content

 Note: These are no longer supported on desktop motherboard chipsets (see more details in the Comet Lake section above).

 WARNING: Intel has confirmed that its upcoming 11th generation Rocket Lake-S processor will not be compatible with the budget H410 or B460 chipsets.
-According to an updated support page cited by VideoCardz, the 400-series chipsets of the company will be getting BIOS updates to assist the brand new Rocket Lake processors, while the motherboards based on Intel B460 or H410 chipsets will not be compatible with the upcoming 11th-generation Intel Core processors.
-The company implied that the motherboards primarily based on H470, Q470, or Z490 chipsets will be getting the support.
+According to an updated support page cited by VideoCardz, the 400-series chipsets of the company will be getting BIOS updates to assist the brand-new Rocket Lake processors, while the motherboards based on Intel B460 or H410 chipsets will not be compatible with the upcoming 11th-generation Intel Core processors.
+The company implied that the motherboards, primarily based on H470, Q470, or Z490 chipsets, would receive support.

 THE GOOD NEWS